moveeleven-data/ledgerline/docs/data_dictionary.md

 **Data quality & handling**
 - plan_code is unique and not null in seed tests.
 - Staging generates a surrogate key from plan_code.
 - History tracks changes (SCD-style) so plan attributes are time-aware.
+- Each dimension **includes a default row** that carries through from staging → refined → marts.
+This row uses safe placeholder values so every fact row can join even when a business key is missing.

 ---